 Parque Natural da Madeira

-This archipelago, part of the Macaronesian biogeographical region, contains a natural heritage of extreme scientific importance, the native forest of Madeira – Laurissilva – which was recognised by UNESCO in 1999 as World Natural Heritage, a unique distinction in Portugal, now the bio-cultural property of all humankind.
+This archipelago part of the Macaronesian biogeographical region contains a natural heritage of extreme scientific importance: the native forest of Madeira (Laurissilva), which was recognised by UNESCO in 1999 as World Natural Heritage, a unique distinction in Portugal, and now the bio-cultural property of all humankind.

-Amongst the bird life is the endemic Madeiran wood pigeon, Columba trocaz, an emblematic forest bird and the symbol of Madeira Natural Park.
+Amongst the bird life is the endemic Madeiran wood pigeon, the Columba trocaz, an emblematic forest bird and the symbol of the Madeira Natural Park.

-Two-thirds of Madeira’s 741km2 is classified as nature reserve and a number of land and sea protected areas are part of the most important natural heritage of the Madeira archipelago, making it a prime ecological destination.
+Two-thirds of Madeira’s 741km2 is classified as a nature reserve and a number of protected land and sea areas are part of the most important natural heritage of the Madeira archipelago, making it a prime ecological destination.

-At the Southern end of the territory, the Selvagens Islands Natural Reserve is considered a “bird sanctuary” for the conditions it offers for sea birds to nest.
+At the Southern tip of the territory, the Selvagens Islands Natural Reserve is considered a “bird sanctuary” due to the conditions it offers for sea birds to nest.
 It comprises three islands: Selvagem Grande, Selvagem Pequena and Ilhéu de Fora.
-Herbivores were never introduced on Selvagem Pequena or Ilhéu de Fora, so of the ninety species that compose the floral heritage of Selvagens, ten are endemic.
-Access to the reserve is by sea, on private or maritime tourist vessels, although it is only permitted when duly authorised and licensed by the Madeira Natural Park Services.
+Herbivores were never introduced on Selvagem Pequena or Ilhéu de For a, so of the ninety species that compose the floral heritage of the Selvagens, ten are endemic.
+Access to the reserve is by sea on private or maritime tourist vessels, although it is only permitted when duly authorised and licensed by the Madeira Natural Park Services.

 The Marine Nature Reserve of Garajau, on the Southern coast of the Island of Madeira, is considered a marine reserve.
-Amongst its fauna, in addition to many other coastal species, are some large fish such as the dusky sea perch (Epinephalus guaza), the manta ray and the giant devil ray (Manta birostris, Mobula mobular), whose size and graceful movements make the site an international attraction.
-The docility of the fish, used to divers, allows you to swim amongst them, and the opportunities for underwater photography are excellent.
-Fishing is banned inside the reserve, and sailing is also restricted.
-Access is by land, through Cais do Lazareto or the Garajau Beach.
+Amongst its fauna, in addition to a number of other coastal species, are some large fish such as the dusky sea perch (Epinephalus guaza), the manta ray and the giant devil ray (Manta birostris Mobula mobular), whose size and graceful movements make the site an international attraction.
+The docility of the fish, which are used to divers, allows you to swim amongst them and the opportunities for underwater photography are excellent.
+Fishing is banned inside the reserve and sailing is also restricted.
+Access is by land via Cais do Lazareto or Garajau Beach.

 The Rocha do Navio Nature Reserve is located in the North of the Island of Madeira, in the municipality of Santana, and is part of the Natura 2000 Network.
-It is an exclusively marine reserve, which comprises Ilhéu da Rocha das Vinhas and Ilhéu da Viúva, where you can observe certain plants typical of the Macaronesian natural cliffs.
-Access is by the Miradouro da Rocha do Navio or by cable-car.
-Spearfishing and the use of nets are banned.
+It is an exclusively marine reserve which comprises Ilhéu da Rocha das Vinhas and Ilhéu da Viúva, where you can observe certain plants typical of the Macaronesian natural cliffs.
+Access is via the Miradouro da Rocha do Navio or by cable-car.
+Spearfishing and the use of nets is banned.
 There is an environmental education programme of visits to the Reserve, which can be booked through the Park Services Information Centre (SPNM).

-On the Eastern tip of the Island of Madeira, you will find the Ponta de S. Lourenço Nature Reserve, with a peculiar flora and fauna, where there is a monitoring and environmental education post.
+On the Eastern tip of the Island of Madeira, you will find the Ponta de S. Lourenço Nature Reserve, with its own flora and fauna, where there is a monitoring and environmental education post.

-The Núcleo de Dragoeiros das Neves, located in São Gonçalo, and comprising a group of century-old dragon blood palms and a garden with native vegetation from the Madeiran coast, is also notable.
+The Dragoeiros das Neves Centre located in São Gonçalo and comprising a group of century-old dragon blood palms and a garden with native vegetation from the Madeiran coast is also notable.